Philippus/elastic4s/README.md

 ```scala
 sbt test
 ```
-The project is currently [cross-built](https://www.scala-sbt.org/1.x/docs/Cross-Build.html) against Scala 2.12 and 2.13, when preparing a pull request the above commands should be run with the `sbt` `+` modifier to compile and test against both versions.
+The project is currently [cross-built](https://www.scala-sbt.org/1.x/docs/Cross-Build.html) against Scala 2.12, 2.13 and 3, when preparing a pull request the above commands should be run with the `sbt` `+` modifier to compile and test against all versions.
 For example: `sbt +compile`.

 For the tests to work you will need to run a local elastic instance on port 39227, _with security enabled_.
 One easy way of doing this is to use docker (via docker-compose):
 `docker-compose up`